-- A Transit Vision for Washtenaw County;
+- " A Transit Vision for Washtenaw County;

-- Transit Master Plan Funding Options\; and
+- " Transit Master Plan Funding Options; and

-- This document: Transit Master Plan Implementation Strategy.
+- " This document: Transit Master Plan Implementation Strategy.

-While the Transit Master Plan sets out what the future will look like and the Funding Options Report will set out how this could be paid for, the Implementation Plan complements these with information on how the proposals will be implemented and shows the priorities and timelines for implementation.
+While the Transit Master Plan sets out what the future will look like and the Funding Options Report will set out how this could be paid for, the Implementation Plan complements these with information on how the Strategies included within the Transit Master Plan will be implemented and shows the priorities and timelines for implementation.